 The Isle of Mull is the second-largest island in the Inner Hebrides and features famous attractions including Tobermory village, Ben More, and Iona Abbey.
+The island is a popular alternative to Skye as it offers almost as many attractions but is significantly less busy.

-About the Isle of Mull
+Review of the Isle of Mull

 Things to do on the Isle of Mull